ColeLybbert/fend-final/README.md

 npm i
 npm i express
+npm i jest
+npm run prod
+npm run test
 npm run start
-npm run prod
+npm run dev
-npm run dev(after you have ran npm run prod at least once),
-Enter location you want to go on the UI,
+Enter location you want to go on the UI
-Enter the date you will arrive.
+Enter the date you will arrive
 Press submit(Both inputs have to be completed or else it won't submit)